-Needless to say, the security people found us, and took us in their little golf cart to the nearest bathroom and it’s medical supplies.
+Needless to say, the security people found us and took us in their little golf cart to the nearest bathroom and its medical supplies.
 We buddy bandaged her finger hoping it was just a bad sprain or something and turned down a kind offer for real emergency personnel.
-She walked back to the camper still whimpering while I pushed the bikes. no fireworks, instead I lost Avi and broke Zoe’s finger.
+She walked back to the camper still whimpering while I pushed the bikes.
+No fireworks, instead I lost Avi and broke Zoe’s finger.

 The next couple of days she dealt with it fair enough.
 I have a good med kit – stabilized the thing and had our “best morning ever.”
 The next day we went for our bodysurfing day at Typhoon Lagoon and WinterSummerland mini golf.
 Her finger still hurt a ton but wasn’t swollen.
 From there we hit the road for home but ended up spending a day in Tallahassee wandering between three urgent care centers until we found one that took our insurance.
 The finger still hurt badly, and the x-ray tech said it was fractured.

 Bam!
 Go ahead and try to ruin our vacay with a broken finger.